-Conservation Reserve Program (CRP):
+Item 2b(i) - Conservation Reserve Program (CRP):

-The CRP is a long term (10-15 year) cropland retirement program that provides incentives and assistance to farmers and ranchers for establishing valuable conservation practices that have a beneficial impact on resources both on and off the farm.
-CRP is administered by NRCS.
+The CRP is a long term (10-15 year) retirement program for cropland, marginal pasture, and rangeland, to maintain in grass or tree cover.
 It encourages farmers to voluntarily plant permanent covers of grass and trees on land that is subject to erosion, where vegetation can improve water quality or provide food and habitat for wildlife.
 The CRP is the Federal government's single largest environmental improvement program.
-Include CREP acres and amounts (program defined below).

-Conservation Reserve Enhancement Program (CREP):
+For this item, please include acres and amounts for any Conservation Reserve Enhancement Program (CREP) enrolled by the operation.
+CREP targets high-priority conservation identified by government and non-government organizations.